Roopesht/peak.performance.guide/routine.md

-# Peak Performance program
+# Peak Performance Program
-Version: Adwaithi in the pursuit of meaningful worldly goals.
+**Version: Advaithi in the Pursuit of Meaningful Worldly Goals**

-The below process of pranayama and japa is done both in the morning and evening.
+This program is designed to achieve peak performance through a disciplined practice of pranayama (breath control) and japa (mantra repetition).
+The practices are done twice daily—morning and evening—along with essential physical exercises to keep the body in harmony with the mind.

+---

-## Physical exercise
+## Physical Exercise

+1. **Walking**
-- 20 minutes of walking in the morning and evening
+   - 20 minutes of brisk walking in the morning and evening to energize the body.

-- Warm up
+2. **Warm-up**
+   - Prepare the body for deeper practices with gentle stretches.

+3. **Surya Namaskara**
-- 13 rounds of surya namaskara
+   - 13 rounds of Surya Namaskara to open up the body and activate energy flow.

-- Essential yogasana (cat pose, matsyasana, Paschimottanasana)
+4. **Essential Yogasanas**
+   - **Cat Pose (Bidalasana)**: To increase flexibility of the spine and improve posture.
+   - **Matsyasana (Fish Pose)**: To open the chest, increase lung capacity, and calm the mind.
+   - **Paschimottanasana (Seated Forward Bend)**: To stretch the hamstrings, release tension, and increase focus.

 ## Pranayama Schedule
-Total Pranayama length should be more than half hour.

-**Required Mindset**:
-Pranayama helps me realize my true Self and reminds me that I am already complete.
-It quiets my mind and body, grounding me in awareness so I can act effortlessly and stay focused.
-By regulating my breath, distractions disappear, and I enter a flow state where action becomes natural and effective.
-Success or failure doesn’t define me, and I remain clear and focused on my goals.
-The energy I gain through pranayama is not just for personal benefit but for recognizing my connection with all life.
-With discipline, my sense of separation fades, leaving only pure awareness.
-True peak performance comes when I act in alignment with my true nature—free, infinite, and at peace.
-Peak performance is when I see myself not only as the doer, but also as the tool and the process.
-Everything becomes one seamless action.
-I visualize that the entire machinery, spirit, and people are all part of me, working together as one.

-### 1. Bhastrika
-- Inhale deeply till the navel, then fill the lungs.
-- Exhale slowly and thoroughly.
-- Exhale and inhale count should be same, start with count of 5 (each count is a second)
-- Repeat at least 10 times.
-- Focus the mind on the breath.

-### 2. Kapalabhati
-- 300 repetitions of rapid exhalations (takes about 6 minutes)
-- Focus on the area between the eyes (Ajna Chakra).

-### 3. Anuloma Viloma
-- At least 9 rounds of anuloma viloma
-- Start with exhalation on left side, and end with exhalation on left side
-- Inhalations are slow and full
-- Exhalations are slower than inhalation and thorough
-- Focus on the Ajna Chakra
-- As you inhale, visualize a white light entering through the Ajna Chakra, and as you exhale, imagine the light expanding, clearing all distractions.
-- Mindful of the energy flow in the body during each cycle

-### 4. Moola Bandha Kumbhaka Pranayama
-1. **Begin with 10 repetitions of Bhastrika**:
-   - Fast and full breathing 2 seconds for 1 cycle (no retention)
-   - Increase the pase upto 1 cycle every second

-2. **Perform 1 round of Moola Bandha Kumbhaka Pranayama**:
-   Breathe duration in ratio 1:4:2 (inhale, kumbhaka, exhale).
-Start with 6 seconds inhalation, slowly increase it to 12 seconds.
-   a. **Inhale (Puraka)**:
-      - Breathe deeply and slowly, filling the abdomen and chest completely.
-      - Focus on the space between the eyebrows (Ajna Chakra).

-   b. **Apply Bandhas**:
-      - **Moola Bandha**: Contract the pelvic floor muscles (root lock).
-      - **Jalandhara Bandha**: Tuck the chin to the chest (throat lock).

-   c. **Kumbhaka (Hold Breath)**:
-      - Hold the breath, keeping the Bandhas engaged.
-      - Maintain focus on Ajna Chakra.
-      - Hold for at least 30 seconds, ensuring not to exhaust yourself to allow effortless exhalation.
-Increase the duration to 1 minute once there is mastery over breathing.

-   d. **Exhale (Rechaka)**:
-      - First, release **Jalandhara Bandha** (throat lock).
-      - Keep **Moola Bandha** engaged while exhaling slowly, visualizing the prana moving upwards.
-      - Release **Moola Bandha** at the end of the exhalation.
-      - Exhale is longer than inhalation

-3. Repeat Steps #1 and #2 for 3 total rounds

-### 4. Trataka
-- 30 seconds of silence, enjoy the stillness
-- Gaze at the Deepam flame for 3 minutes
-- 2 Minutes of silence, enjoy the stillness
+**Total Pranayama Duration:** At least 30 minutes.

+## Required Mindset

+Pranayama is a tool to realize the true Self, reminding you that you are already complete.
+It calms the mind and body, grounding you in awareness, so that you can act effortlessly and stay focused.
+Through breath control, distractions dissolve, and you enter a state of flow where action becomes natural and effective.

+Success or failure will no longer define you; clarity and focus on your goals will.
+The energy gained through pranayama is not just for personal benefit—it is for recognizing your connection with all life.
+As you develop discipline, your sense of separation fades, leaving only pure awareness.

+Peak performance occurs when you act in alignment with your true nature—free, infinite, and at peace.
+You will come to see yourself not only as the doer, but also as the tool and the process.
+Everything, from the machinery to the people, will work together as one harmonious flow.

+## Pranayama Practices

+### 1. **Bhastrika**
+   - Inhale deeply through both nostrils, filling the abdomen and lungs completely.
+   - Exhale slowly and thoroughly, emptying the lungs completely.
+   - One cycle consists of both inhalation and exhalation.
+   - Start with 4 seconds per cycle (2 seconds for inhalation and 2 seconds for exhalation).
+As you progress, reduce the duration of each cycle to 2 seconds or less.
+The key is to maintain equal duration for both inhalation and exhalation.
+   - Begin with 30 cycles and gradually increase the number to up to 300 cycles as your practice deepens.
+   - Focus the mind fully on the breath, maintaining a calm and steady awareness.

+### 2. **Kapalabhati**
+   - Perform 300 rapid exhalations, focusing on the Ajna Chakra (the space between the eyebrows).
+   - Each exhalation should be swift and powerful, completely emptying the abdomen.
+The inhalation should be passive, occurring naturally as a reflex after the exhalation.
+   - This practice should take approximately 6 minutes to complete.
+   - For advanced practitioners, the repetitions can be increased up to 900, but this should be done gradually.
+   - You can take breaks during the practice.
+Each break should begin with **Dhauti** (cleansing) followed by 3 cycles of normal, natural breathing.
+   - It is recommended not to open the eyes during breaks, maintaining internal focus and calm.

+### 3. **Anuloma Viloma**
+   - Perform at least 9 rounds of Anuloma Viloma (alternate nostril breathing).
+   - One cycle consists of inhaling through the left nostril, exhaling through the right nostril, inhaling through the right nostril, and exhaling through the left nostril.
+   - Begin the process with a complete exhalation through the left nostril.
+   - Inhale slowly and deeply, allowing the breath to fill your lungs.
+   - Exhale even more slowly, ensuring thoroughness in the release of air.
+   - Focus your attention on the Ajna Chakra, visualizing a white light entering as you inhale and expanding to clear distractions as you exhale.
+   - Be mindful of the energy flow throughout the body during each cycle.
+   - The duration for inhalation and exhalation should be determined by your yoga guru, considering your sharira prakriti, ailments, and aspirations.
+If you have not yet found a guru, start with 5 seconds for inhalation followed by 5 seconds for exhalation.
+   - You can increase it up to 27 cycles.
+Beyond that take the permission from the guru.

+### 4. **Moola Bandha Kumbhaka Pranayama**
+   - Consult with your yoga guru before practicing this pranayama.
+   - Start with 10 repetitions of Bhastrika to prepare the body.
+   - Perform one round of Moola Bandha Kumbhaka:
+     - Inhale (Puraka) for 5 seconds, gradually increasing to 12 seconds.
+     - Engage **Moola Bandha** (root lock) by contracting the pelvic floor muscles and **Jalandhara Bandha** (throat lock) by tucking the chin.
+     - Hold your breath (Kumbhaka) while maintaining the Bandhas, focusing on the Ajna Chakra.
+The breath retention should be four times the duration of Puraka.
+     - Exhale (Rechaka) slowly, releasing the throat lock first, then the root lock.
+The exhalation should be twice the duration of Puraka.
+   - Repeat this process for 3 rounds, with a maximum of 9 rounds under optimal conditions.

+### 5. **Trataka**
+   - Sit in silence for 30 seconds, appreciating the stillness.
+   - Gaze at the flame of a deepam (oil lamp) for 3 minutes, bringing focus to the third eye (Ajna Chakra).
+   - Finish with 2 minutes of silence, allowing the mind to absorb the calmness.

+## Conclusion

+By following this program with unwavering dedication, you will not only develop physical strength, but also a sharper, more focused mind.
+Pranayama, when practiced with discipline, is a powerful tool for realizing your highest potential.
+It is the bridge between action and stillness, the self and the universe.
+Through this practice, you will transform both body and mind, unlocking the true power of peak performance.

 ## Japa Schedule
 Total Japa Schedule should be at least 15 minutes.